trevisharp/orkestra/README.md

             [ HELLO ],
             [ HELLO, COMPILERS ]
         ];
-        // You can use the follow another valid notations: program = [];
+        // You can use the following valid notations: program = [];
         program.Add([ HELLO ]);
         program.Add([ HELLO, COMPILERS ]);